 This is why I continue to harp on the dividends investment theme for most stock market investors.
 Dividends are critical in a slow growth environment and in the age of austerity.
 As consumers, we all know that the price inflation we experience is higher than the government reports.
 You might not have to spend more to buy a t-shirt, but you sure do for a good loaf of bread and a tank of gasoline.
 With declining expectations all around the world for economic and corporate earnings growth, dividends are one of the very few options available to investors, just to beat the prevailing inflation rate.
 And what you want to own are companies that not only pay a good amount of dividends to begin with, but also are increasing their dividends per share on an annual basis.

-To me, a high-flying stock with upward price momentum is as attractive as a big, well-established company that has a track … Read More
+To me, a high-flying stock with upward price momentum is as attractive as a big, well-established company that has a track record … Read More

 I’d like to report on a benchmark stock that I consider an important market indicator for the U.S. economy.
 I’ve written about Union Pacific Corporation (NYSE/UNP) many times as a company to follow and its first-quarter numbers were just plain excellent.
 This company has been a real leader on the stock market and the stock still isn’t expensively priced.
 In my view, the continued strength in the railroad industry is a positive indicator regarding the health of the industrial U.S. economy.